 In the late 1960s, a recall of Palo Alto City Council members and Stanford University’s proposed development of Coyote Hill began drawing Hanko out to public meetings.
 Palo Alto Times reporter Jay Thorwaldson published an editorial on February 16, 1970 stating that if conservationists really wanted to preserve land on the rapidly developing Peninsula, they should create a public agency capable of acquiring it as had been done in the East Bay.
 After reading it, Hanko cried herself to sleep and awoke the next morning inspired to take action.

 She planned a meeting at her house, inviting everyone she knew that might be able to help create a local park district.
 Over homemade blueberry coffeecake, Hanko galvanized a movement that has shaped our region.
 She remained the consistent force behind putting Measure R on Santa Clara County’s ballot in 1972, allowing voters to create Midpen.
-We sat down with Hanko in her Palo Alto living room where it all began to talk about her journey bringing the organization from a great idea to 63,000 acres of public open space – and growing.
+We sat down with Hanko in her Palo Alto living room where it all began to talk about her journey bringing the organization from a great idea to nearly 65,000 acres of public open space – and growing.

 How was your interest in nature sparked?